 Earle R. Taylor III

 Mr. Taylor has served on the State of Georgia Bond Allocation Technical Advisory Committee and has served as an expert witness for the Securities and Exchange Commission in a landmark civil enforcement proceeding involving municipal securities and as a consulting expert to the Securities and Exchange Commission for civil enforcement proceedings involving municipal securities.
+He serves on the Advisory Board for the Center for State and Local Finance of The Andrew Young School of Policy Studies for Georgia State University.
 He frequently drafts and consults on public finance-related legislation proposed by the Georgia General Assembly.
 Examples of legislation that he had significant involvement with include the statute authorizing the use of derivative contracts by the State of Georgia and its local governmental units, the statute authorizing the use of commercial paper by the State of Georgia and its local governmental units, the constitutional amendment reauthorizing community redevelopment and authorizing the use of educational taxes to secure tax allocation bonds of local governmental units, the Georgia Higher Education Facilities Authority Act, and amendments to the Development Authorities Law.

 In law school, Mr. Taylor was awarded the American Jurisprudence Award in Estate Planning.
 In undergraduate school, he was awarded the James A. Turner Award in Federal Taxation, a South Carolina CPA Society Scholarship, and the College of Commerce and Industry Blazer Award.
 He also was a member of Phi Kappa Phi, Beta Gamma Sigma, and Omicron Delta Epsilon.